Billy-Rowden/Password-Generator/README.md

 # Password-Generator
-## Program that will allow a user to generate a password given certain criteria.
+## Program that will allow a user to generate a random password given certain criteria.

 ## Description